Trump: Prisoner Swap for Griner 'Unpatriotic Embarrassment'

-Former President Donald Trump slammed Thursday the prisoner exchange that freed U.S. women's basketball star Brittney Griner from a Russian prison, calling it an "unpatriotic embarrassment."
+Former President Donald Trump slammed Thursday's prisoner exchange that freed U.S. women's basketball star Brittney Griner from a Russian prison, calling it an "unpatriotic embarrassment."

-President Joe Biden signed off on the deal to free Griner, who was sent to a Russian penal colony after being convicted of drug possession in August, for convicted Russian arms trafficker and terrorist Viktor Bout, known as "The Merchant of Death."
+President Joe Biden signed off on the deal to free Griner, who was sent to a Russian penal colony after being convicted of drug possession in August and exchanged for Russian arms trafficker and terrorist Viktor Bout, known as "The Merchant of Death."

-Left behind in Russia was Paul Whelan, a U.S. Marine imprisoned in 2020 on espionage charges.
+Left behind in Russia was Paul Whelan, a U.S. Marine veteran arrested in 2018 and sentenced in 2020 on espionage charges.
 The U.S. considers Whelan wrongfully detained.

+Experts say Trump refused to give up a Russian who sought to arm terrorists to kill Americans in a swap for Whelan.
+Also, Democrats during the 2020 presidential campaign once tried to accuse Trump of doing what Bout was convicted of having done, but Trump denounced that as a Russian disinformation campaign that Democrats fell for.

-He was referencing Griner's stance at the height of the George Floyd protests against not playing the national anthem at WNBA games and vow to walk off the court should it be played.
+He was referencing Griner's stance at the height of the George Floyd protests, saying the national anthem should not be played at WNBA games and vowing to walk off the court if it was.

 "Why wasn't former Marine Paul Whelan included in this totally one-sided transaction?"
 Trump wrote.
 "He would have been let out for the asking.
 What a "stupid" and unpatriotic embarrassment for the USA!!!"